CLIP: The Collegiate Leadership Internship Program

 • Writing and content development

-• CLIP seminars take place in person on Fridays from 9am-4pm; interns do not report to work during this time.
+• CLIP seminars take place in person on Fridays from 12pm-3pm; interns cannot report to internship during this time.

-• The program concludes with a Closing Ceremony on Friday, August 8th from 11am-1pm at the Bronfman Center.
-Supervisors and other partner organization members are invited to attend!
+• The program concludes with a Closing Ceremony on Friday, December 5th from 12pm-2pm at the Bronfman Center.
+Supervisors and other partner organization members are invited to attend.

 We do not want cost to be prohibitive, and we encourage you to request an intern regardless of your organization's ability to contribute.
 Intern requests will not be prioritized based on ability to contribute.
 We have a limited fund for sites who are unable to contribute on this sliding scale.
 Please specify your need for accommodation in the site application form.